Flexible Fractional Repetition Codes for Distributed Storage Networks: Two Examples That Demonstrate the Construction of FFR Codes

 Using the regular graph in Fig.~\ref{fig:ex2}, we can construct an FR code that can protect $\mathcal{M}=6$ packets.
 The construction is as follows.
-First use a $(9,6)$-MDS code to convert the 6 original packets into 9 MDS-coded packets.
+First use a $(9,6)$-MDS code to convert the $\mathcal{M}=6$ original packets into 9 MDS-coded packets.
 Then, each MDS coded packet is assigned to one of the 9 edges in Fig.~\ref{fig:ex2}.
 Each node will then store the $d=3$ packets corresponding to its 3 adjacent edges.
-To see that any $k=3$ nodes can reconstruct the original file, we observe that any 3 nodes have $\geq 6$ distinct edges incident to them.
+To see that any $k=3$ nodes can reconstruct the original file, we observe\footnote{This can be verified by a simple computer program that examines all ${6\choose 3}$ node combinations and counts the adjacent edges.} that any nodes have $\geq 6$ distinct edges incident to them.
 E.g., nodes $\{1,2,6\}$ have exactly 6 adjacent edges.
 Then, by the MDS property, these $\geq 6$ MDS-coded packets can be used to reconstruct the original file.
-By \cite{dimakis2010network}, RCs with BHS can also protect $\mathcal{M}=6$.
-The above FR construction can thus be viewed as an achievability scheme for RCs with BHS.